mayank99/ecsstatic/package/README.md

 });
 ```

-Start using it in any JS/TS file:
+Start using `css` in any JS/TS file:

 ```tsx
 import { css } from '@acab/ecsstatic';